-It is the responsibility of all walkers to ensure that they are physically fit enough to take part in the walks that they have chosen.
-Leaders will ask walkers to disclose any medical information that may affect them at any time of the walk.
-This information is for the walker’s safety and well-being.
+It is the responsibility of all walkers to ensure that they are physically fit enough to take part in the walk(s) that they have chosen.
+The grade of each walk is stated, and you can read more about our grading system here.

 Clothing, Footwear, Food and Drink

-The walk leaders will be at Trefriw Village Hall, whatever the weather.
+The walk leaders will be ready at Trefriw Village Hall, whatever the weather.
 However, in unfavourable or exceptional weather conditions the walk may have to be amended, re-routed or even cancelled (very unlikely) to ensure walkers’ safety.

 The walk leader reserves the right to change the route of the walk during the walk, if necessary, for safety purposes.

-Phew!
+That’s it!
 Thanks for getting to the end!